spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

    _Image: The Unreal Engine **Play** drop-down menu, with **Multiplayer Options** and **New Editor Window (PIE)** highlighted_</br>
 6. Under **Modes**, select **New Editor Window (PIE)** to run the game.
 This starts one SpatialOS server-worker instance and two SpatialOS client-worker instances locally, in your Unreal Editor.
    The server-worker instance is acting as an Unreal server and the two client-worker instances are acting as two Unreal game clients (as would be used by two game players).
-   You can switch between the two Editor windows to see and interact with each game client. (edited)
+   You can switch between the two Editor windows to see and interact with each game client.
 7. If the game does not run automatically after selecting **New Editor Window (PIE)**, on the Editor toolbar, select **Play** to run the game.
 8. When you’re done, select **Stop** in the GDK toolbar to stop your local SpatialOS deployment.<br/>
    ![Stop]({{assetRoot}}assets/screen-grabs/toolbar/stop-button.png)<br/>